 Read more on Listerious: 28 facts about the Trevi Fountain

-5. Vatican Museums
+5. Admire fine art at the Vatican Museums

 The Vatican Museums are located in Vatican City, a city-state that is enclaved within Rome.
 It’s one of the world’s remarkable public museums, with art amassed by the Catholic Church for many centuries.